pklada/petelada-com/_posts/2015-1-31-css-only-toggle.markdown

 ---
 layout: post
-title:  "How to create a toggle using only CSS (no Javascript!)"
+title:  "How to create animated and stateful toggle using only CSS (no Javascript!)"
 date:   2015-1-31
 custom-button-url: "http://codepen.io/anon/pen/jEGOvY"
 custom-button-title: "View project on Codepen"